Photograph of Wilson's Bird-of-paradise

 Twelve-wired Bird-of-paradise Seleucidis melanoleuca

-The one with the males with candy-floss yellow plumes and twelve recurved tail ‘wires’ that like to call from and dance up and down the tops of tall dead stumps.
-The best places in the world to see the fabulous Twelve-wired Bird-of-paradise include Nimbokrang in West Papua, and along the Fly and Elevala Rivers, and near Karawari Lodge in Papua New Guinea.
+Another stunning member of the incredible birds-of-paradise family, males of this species have candy-floss-like yellow plumes and twelve recurved ‘wires’ stretching from them which they stroke the female with while'dancing' up and down the tops of tall dead stumps in forest clearings.
+The best places in the world to see the fabulous Twelve-wired Bird-of-paradise are the northern lowlands of West Papua, and along the Fly and Elevala Rivers, and near Karawari Lodge in Papua New Guinea.

 Raggiana Bird-of-paradise Paradisaea raggiana

-The shivering red veil of plumes of the displaying male of this fantastic species of bird is a wonderful sight.
-It is just one of the six very similar birds-of-paradise species with males that have flamboyant flank plumes, which are red in Raggiana of southeast West Papua and mainly Papua New Guinea, Goldie’s (Paradisaea decora) of the D’Entrecasteaux archipelago off Papua New Guinea and Red (Paradisaea rubra) of the islands Batanta, Waigeo, Gemien and Saonek off West Papua, white in Emperor (Paradisaea guilielmi) of the Huon Peninsula in Papua New Guinea, and yellow in Lesser (Paradisaea minor) and Greater (Paradisaea apoda) of West Papua and Papua New Guinea.
+The shivering veils of salmon-pink plumes, presented by displaying males of this species at their communal leks, is one of the most beautiful sights in the natural world.
+The Raggiana Bird-of-paradise is just one of six very similar species with males that have flamboyant flank plumes: they are red in Raggiana which occurs in southeast West Papua and mainly Papua New Guinea; red in Goldie’s (decora) of the D’Entrecasteaux archipelago off Papua New Guinea; red in Red Bird-of-paradise (rubra) of the islands Batanta, Waigeo, Gemien and Saonek off West Papua; white in Emperor Bird-of-paradise (guilielmi) of the Huon Peninsula in Papua New Guinea; and yellow in Lesser (minor) and Greater (apoda) which both occur in West Papua and Papua New Guinea.
 The males of these species are elusive away from their display trees which themselves are few and far between, at least as far as is known.
-However, the best places in the world to see Raggiana and other, similar, birds-of-paradise, where there are known display trees, include Nimbokrang in West Papua and near Kumul Lodge in Papua New Guinea for Lesser, near Kiunga in Papua New Guinea for Greater, on the Huon Peninsula of Papua New Guinea for Emperor, the island of Batanta in West Papua for Red, and Varirata NP in Papua New Guinea for Raggiana.
+However, the best places in the world to see Raggiana and other, similar, birds-of-paradise, where there are known display trees, include the northern lowlands of West Papua and near Kumul Lodge in Papua New Guinea for Lesser; near Kiunga in Papua New Guinea for Greater; on the Huon Peninsula of Papua New Guinea for Emperor; on the islands of Batanta and Waigeo in West Papua for Red; and in Varirata National Park in Papua New Guinea for Raggiana.

 Blue Bird-of-paradise Paradisaea rudolphi

-The last but not least of the nine birds-of-paradise in this list, thanks to the males’ beautiful bone china blue back and shimmering blue, black and red breast shield.
+The last but not least of the nine birds-of-paradise in this list, and another strong contender for the best bird in the world, thanks to the male's beautiful bone china blue wings and tail, and the shimmering blue, black and red breast shield.
 It occurs only in Papua New Guinea where the best places in the world to see Blue Bird-of-paradise are the Tari Valley and near Kumul Lodge.

 These two extraordinary species are in a unique family.
-They occur only in West Africa where the best places to see Yellow-headed Picathartes (Picathartes gymnocephalus) , which occurs from Guinea to Ghana, include Sierra Leone and Ghana, and the best places to see Red-headed Picathartes (Picathartes oreas), which occurs from southeast Nigeria to Gabon (and the island of Bioko in the Gulf of Guinea), include Cross River NP in Nigeria, Cameroon, Lope NP and near Makokou in Gabon, and in Dzanga-Sangha NP in the Central African Republic.
+They are terrestrial birds with distinctive brightly coloured bare heads, long necks, strong, long legs and long tails, and their plumage is immaculate, as can be seen in the image below.
+They occur only in West Africa where the best places to see White-necked Rockfowl (Picathartes gymnocephalus), which occurs from Guinea to Ghana, include Sierra Leone and especially Ghana, and the best places to see Grey-necked Rockfowl (Picathartes oreas), which occurs from southeast Nigeria to Gabon (and the island of Bioko in the Gulf of Guinea), include a couple of sites in Cameroon, Lope National Park in Gabon and Dzanga-Sangha National Park in the Central African Republic.

 This is a stand-out bird!
-A bit bigger than large thrushes this rich brown beauty with bold black and white stripes on its head, a longish neck and legs, walks about on the forest floor like a chicken.
-It is usually extremely shy but rarely flies, prefering to run from a potential predator or observer at great speed.
-In its small range, the best forests left from Southern Thailand through the Malay Peninusla to Sumatra and Borneo, the best chances of seeing one are in the Khung Chin Waterfall area in Khao Laung NP in Southern Thailand, and Taman Negara and Panti FR in the Malay Peninsula.
+A bit bigger than large thrushes and babblers it is a rich brown beauty with bold black and white stripes on its head, a longish neck and quite long legs, and it walks about on the forest floor like a small chicken.
+It is usually extremely shy but rarely flies and normally runs from a potential predator or observer at great speed.
+In its small range, the best forest patches left from Southern Thailand through the Malay Peninsula to Sumatra and Borneo, the best chances of seeing a Rail-babbler are in the Khung Chin Waterfall area in Khao Laung National Park in Southern Thailand which is very popular with photographers who queue up to photograph the birds from mobile screens, and in Taman Negara and Panti Forest Reserve in the Malay Peninsula.

 Blue Nuthatch Sitta azurea

-All nuthatches are a bit special but this exquisite little blue bird is arguably the best.
-The best places in the world to see Blue Nuthatch, which occurs from the Malay Peninsula to Java, include Fraser’s Hill in the Malay Peninsula, Kerinci Seblat NP and the Tapan Road in Sumatra, and Gunung Gede in Java.
+All nuthatches are a bit special but this exquisite little black, blue and white bird is arguably the most amazing.
+The best places in the world to see Blue Nuthatch, which occurs from the Malay Peninsula to Sumatra and Java, include Fraser’s Hill in the Malay Peninsula, Kerinci Seblat National Park and the Tapan Road in Sumatra, and Gunung Gede-Pangrango National Park in Java.

 Wallcreeper Tichodroma muraria